Guest blogger: Merlyn Crawford

 The City of Virginia Beach has designated 103 parking spaces at the Oceanfront for the physically challenged.
 Additionally, Virginia Beach has ramps located at every beach access from 1st to 58th streets.
 There are wooden walkways that are handicap accessible extending from the boardwalk to the water located at 8th, 17th, 24th, and 30th streets.
 In addition, designated disabled off-street parking is available at ALL municipal parking lots.

 Grommet Island is the first of its kind in the country.
 This oceanfront park is 100% accessible.
-It features wheelchair accessible entrances and an incredible playground that includes poured-in-place surfacing, raised sand tables for sandcastle building at an accessible height, a sensory board for children who are autistic and visually impaired, and a sway boat.
-Beach Wheelchairs are also available at no cost and can be checked out by a park attendant.
+It features wheelchair-accessible entrances and an incredible playground that includes poured-in-place surfacing, raised sand tables for sandcastle building at an accessible height, a sensory board for children who are autistic and visually impaired, and a swaying boat.
+Beach Wheelchairs are also available at no cost and can be checked out by a parking attendant.

 Mahi Mahi’s at the Ramada is great for an exceptional dining experience.
 It is easy to wheel into the best section, and there is outdoor dining available with a wonderful ocean view.
 Waterman’s is excellent and is also on the ocean.
 An elevator from the parking lot to the restaurant makes things easy for a wheelchair user or for any other mobility device.

 Throughout the summer, there is free nightly entertainment at the 17th Street stage, 24th Street Stage, and the 7th Street gazebo stage.
 If you happen to be staying at The Ramada, the music carries far enough for you to enjoy tunes from your balcony.